ersatzavian/hw-tom/projects/planespotter/readme.markdown

     Reading: 100%, Time: 0:00:07 |################################################|
     Verification OK
     ```
-8. When programming has finished, tap the Reset button (S20).
+9. When programming has finished, tap the Reset button (S20).
+10. Planespotter will talk over the same serial port you just used to program it as soon as it comes out of reset.
+Baud is 115200, no flow control.
+Fire up your favorite terminal emulator or use screen:

+    ```
+    screen dev/tty.usbserial-DB00KYMI 115200
+    ```

 ## Software
 Software for this project will be posted here as it is developed.
 This project doesn't have working ADS-B detector software yet as I wasn't able to located a signal with any of the crappy antennas I already have and I'm trying to get my hands on a signal generator to prove out the detector.